chaviawasthy/chat-dapp/README.md

 If you're using [Visual Studio Code](https://code.visualstudio.com/) we recommend installing the official extension [Svelte for VS Code](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode).
 If you are using other editors you may need to install a plugin in order to get syntax highlighting and intellisense.

-## Building and running in production mode
+## Building and running in production mode✨

 To create an optimised version of the app: